siniradam/justbind/readme.md

 - Probably there are better ways to achieve this.

 ## What is next?
-- I can consider change bind= attribute to data-bind= attribute.
-This would make it more W3C compliant.
+(Probably)
 - Stores can be initiated with persist option, either with localStorage or sessionStorage.
+- I can consider changing `bind=` attribute to `data-bind=` attribute.
+To make it W3C compliant.
+- `Bind` method: for binding to HTML Elements via function.
+- Web Components?
+Maybe a custom component can be placed.

 ## License